Waiting For The Return Of The Light

 This holiday is celebrated on December 31st, by gathering with friends while waiting for the hour of Midnight to arrive.
 On New Year’s day, we typically eat certain foods.
 Those foods vary by region.
 Some of the favorites are Black Eyed Peas, rice, and cabbage, to name a few.

 No matter who we are, or what we celebrate, we all share the same thing.
-We share the human need to gather together in the dark times of the year.
+Above all, we share the human need to gather together in the dark times of the year.
 It gives us hope that the light will return, and we will all be better for it.